vanessa-pc/mark-react-spa-demo--fetch-from-api/README.md

 > 🎯 **Success criterion:** You can explain the lack of type safety in `any` and in `fetch`

-We've been using TypeScript and enjoying the benefits of static type safety which it gives to us.
+We've been using TypeScript and enjoying the benefits of static type safety which it gives to us, which [ordinary JavaScript lacks](https://github.com/WeAreAcademy/mark-fundamentals-proj--ts-hello-typescript).

 For example, in demo 1's `printExampleJoke`, TypeScript stops us from trying to read the `setup` and `punchline` properties of our `jokeResponse` variable - it can see that it's an array.
 However, it will let us read `jokeResponse[0].setup` and `jokeResponse[1].punchline` - so, comment out the line with type errors, run the demo, and you'll see our joke output in the terminal.

 Unfortunately... we get no such help from TypeScript in `printGeneralJoke` and `printProgrammingJoke`, when we `fetch` data from the Joke API.
 If you try running either, you'll see `undefined` get spit out into the terminal.

 Why is it printing `undefined`?
 If you de-comment the debugging `console.log`s in the functions and try the functions running again, you'll see that it prints out a structure which looks very similar to `jokeResponse` - an array with one element, an object, which has the `setup` and `punchline` properties.
-So, just like with `printExampleJoke`, we should be reading and printing `res[0].setup` and `jsonBody[0].setup`.
+So, just like with `printExampleJoke`, we should be reading and printing `json[0].setup` and `jsonBody[0].punchline`.

 But why didn't TypeScript warn us that we were doing something wrong like it did with `printExampleJoke`?